-- If you have completed the providing county's appeal process; - If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the medical necessity criteria; - If your provider thinks you need a substance use disorder treatment service and asks the providing county for approval, but the providing county does not agree and denies your provider's request, or changes the type or frequency of service;
+- If you have completed the Drug Medi-Cal Organized Delivery System county's appeal process. - If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the access criteria. - If your provider thinks you need a substance use disorder treatment service and asks the Drug Medi-Cal Organized Delivery System county for approval, but the

-- If your provider has asked the providing county for approval, but the county needs more information to make a decision and doesn't complete the approval process on time; - If your providing county doesn't provide services to you based on the timelines the county has set up; - If you don't think the providing county is providing services soon enough to meet your needs; - If your grievance, appeal or expedited appeal wasn't resolved in time; - If you and your provider do not agree on the substance use disorder treatment services you need, and - If your grievance, appeal, or expedited appeal wasn't resolved in time.
+- Drug Medi-Cal Organized Delivery System county does not agree and denies your provider's request or changes the type or frequency of service. - If your provider has asked the Drug Medi-Cal Organized Delivery System county for approval, but the county needs more information to make a decision and doesn't complete the approval process on time. - If your Drug Medi-Cal Organized Delivery System county doesn't provide services to you based on the timelines the county has set up. - If you don't think the Drug Medi-Cal Organized Delivery System county is providing services soon enough to meet your needs. - If your grievance, appeal or expedited appeal wasn't resolved in time. - If you and your provider do not agree on the substance use disorder treatment services you need. - If your grievance, appeal, or expedited appeal wasn't resolved in time.